Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Pairs Satisfying and

 We now return to the study of the representations of pairs $(G',C')$ satisfying $(P2),(P3)$.
 Without loss of generality we let $V(G')=V(C')=\set{0,1,\ldots,n-1}$, $n \geq 5$ and note that all arithmetic operations on vertex numbers are done modulo $n$.

-In this Section we analyze the special cases of $n \in \set{5,6}$.
-This cases are special because our technique for the general case is based on contraction of cycles to smaller ones and assumes that the representation of a non-contractible pair is a planar tour (Theorem \ref{theo:P123}).
+In this Section we analyze the special cases of $n=5$ and $n=6$.
+These cases are special because our technique for the general case is based on contraction of cycles to smaller ones and assumes that the representation of a non-contractable pair is a planar tour (Theorem \ref{theo:P123}).
 However this theorem does not hold when $n=4$.
 The following lemma analyzes the case $n=5$.
-We note that in this case $(P3)$ holds vacuously.
+We note that in this case $(P3)$ holds vacuously, since it can be easily seen that such a pair does not contain a red triangle.
+In Lemma \ref{lem:NoContractableC6} we analyze the case $n=6$ for which we show that whenever $(P2)$ and $(P3)$ hold, $(P1)$ holds too, implying that the only representations for this case are those implied by Theorem \ref{thm:BuildPlanarTourCorrect}.

 \begin{lemma} If $(G',C_5)$ satisfies $(P2)$ then (i) $G'$ is the graph depicted in Figure \ref{fig:eptn-c5}, and (ii) $(G',C_5)$ has a unique minimal representation also depicted in Figure \ref{fig:eptn-c5}. \end{lemma} \begin{proof} (i) $G'$ contains at least two non-crossing red edges, because otherwise there is a hole of size $4$ with blue edges.
 Without loss of generality, let these edges be $\set{1,3}$ and $\set{1,4}$.
 If one of $\set{2,4}$ or $\set{0,3}$ is a red edge, then we have a $\kp$, contradicting our assumption.
 If $\set{0,2}$ is a red edge, then we have a hole of size $4$ containing blue edges, contradicting Lemma \ref{lem:NoBlueHole}.
-Therefore $\set{1,3}$ and $\set{1,4}$ are the only red edges in this pair.
+Therefore, $\set{1,3}$ and $\set{1,4}$ are the only red edges in this pair.

 (ii) We contract $\set{3,4}$ of $(G',C_5)$ and obtain the pair $(G,C_4)$ with one red edge $\set{1,3.4}$.
-This pair has a unique minimal representation $\repprime$ characterized in \cite{BESZ13-TR1}.
+This pair has a unique minimal representation $\repprime$ characterized in \cite{BESZ13-ENPT1-DAM}.
 Any representation of $(G', C_5)$ is obtained by splitting the path $P'_{3.4}$ of $\repprime$ into two overlapping paths and making sure that both of them split from $P_1$.
 This leads to the minimal representation depicted in Figure \ref{fig:eptn-c5}. \end{proof}